 Children and youth in homeless situations face numerous barriers to educational success.
 Deep poverty, high mobility, and school requirements often make attending and succeeding in school a challenge.
 Despite these challenges, many students who experience homelessness not only graduate from high school, but wish to pursue a college education.

-The National Association for the Education of Homeless Children and Youth provides scholarship assistance to students who are homeless or have experienced homelessness through the LeTendre Education Fund for Homeless Children, established in 1998 in memory of André E. LeTendre, husband of Mary Jean LeTendre, former Director of Compensatory Education for the U.S. Department of Education.
+The National Association for the Education of Homeless Children and Youth provides scholarship assistance to students who are homeless or have experienced homelessness.
+The program was established in 1998 in memory of André E. LeTendre, husband of Mary Jean LeTendre, former Director of Compensatory Education for the U.S. Department of Education.

 Who selects the recipients?

-A national advisory board including local, state, and national educators, as well as family, friends, and associates of the late André LeTendre, reviews the applications and makes the selection.
+A national advisory board including local, state, and national educators reviews the applications and makes the selection.

 How many scholarships are awarded?